Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

     ♡ it avoids scattering industrial systems into living or greenhouse space

-#### Why are the water rooms small next to the power rooms?
-    ♡ potable water itself is only about 10 m³
-    ♡ 110 m² is already generous for that tank, access and structure

-    ♡ gray, black and brine tanks are smaller than the battery corridor ♡ 4,000 kg of raw ISRU water fits in 40-60 m²
-    ♡ UPA, WPA and BPA with aisles fit in about 90 m² for 30 crew

-    ♡ the utility hub gets bigger when atmosphere recovery and methane storage are counted with the water rooms

 #### Why is the greenhouse CHX bay not in this file?
     ♡ it sits on the greenhouse ground floor so it can take plant air there